 Below are a few examples of previously sold Canterbury but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

-This Victorian, circa 1860, quality antique Canterbury is made from mahogany and would make the ideal modern day magazine or paper rack.
+Victorian Mahogany Antique Canterbury / Paper Rack, dating from circa 1860.
 It is beautifully figured, constructed from the finest quality mahogany and benefits from three separate compartments with delightfully turned spindles as dividers.
 The base contains a mahogany lined drawer with turned handles and the whole piece stands elegantly on turned feet with brass cup castors finished with brown porcelain wheels.

-This rare Edwardian, circa 1900, paper / magazine rack is made from mahogany and is in an unusual but very desirable and practical design.
-It stands on four splayed legs with lattice sides having boxwood string inlay.
+Edwardian Mahogany Antique Paper / Magazine Rack, standing on four splayed legs with lattice sides having boxwood string inlay.
 It is constructed from solid mahogany and has a very elegant appearance with the practicality of easily accommodating the latest broadsheets!

 - Mary shrimpton,